 Community Development Initiatives

-In 2012, the VRA launched a CSR programme called the Community Development Programme in the communities impacted by its operations.
-It was an initiative that sought to invest in the enhancement of human capital with the support of the communities.
-The programme also aimed to develop and implement social and economic activities in all communities, and turn them into notable 'opportunity communities'.
+In 2012, the VRA launched a CSR programme called the Community Development Programme (CDP) in the communities impacted by its operations.
+The CDP represents a common ground for cooperation and partnership between VRA and the communities on the identification and provision of solutions to critical areas that stimulate economic and human capital development.
+The programme is also aimed at the development and implementation of social and economic activities in all communities and transformation of these communities into 'opportunity communities'.

-The VRA has earned an excellent reputation and respect through its diverse CSR intitatives and activities, and has made no secret of its main motivation for this very prominent CSR focus, which is to help the society, while creating and enhancing business value, and increasing power generation through diversity to support the development of the Ghanaian economy.
+The VRA has earned an excellent reputation through its diverse CSR intitiatives and activities, which as at its core the intense motivation to help the society, while creating and enhancing business value, and increasing power generation through diversity to support the development of the Ghanaian economy.